Indian Hill Loop Trail

 Take NY Route 17 North through Sloatsburg and Tuxedo, and continue on Route 17 past the intersection with NY 17A into Southfields.
 About 1.3 miles beyond the intersection with NY 17A, turn left onto Orange Turnpike (County Route 19) and continue for 1.3 miles to the park entrance on the right (marked by a sign for “Indian Hill”).
 Turn right and follow the dirt road ahead for 0.2 mile, then turn right into the parking area.

-The joint white-stripe-on-yellow and red trails soon turn left, leaving the woods road.
-Just beyond, the red-blazed Furnace Loop Trail leaves to the right.
+Soon, the red-blazed Furnace Loop Trail leaves to the right.
 For the remainder of the hike, you’ll be following only the white-stripe-on-yellow blazes of the Indian Hill Loop Trail.
 The trail now crosses a stream on rocks and climbs to a panoramic south-facing viewpoint from a rock ledge.
 It then ascends to the ridgetop, which it follows north.

 After a relatively level stretch, the trail climbs to the highest point on the ridge (1,047 feet).
 Just beyond, rock ledges to the right of the trail offer unobstructed views across the Ramapo Valley to Harriman State Park.
 Green Pond Mountain dominates the view, with the grassy Elk Pen in the foreground and the New York State Thruway below in the valley.